5 things for Wednesday, July 19: Trump and Putin, health care, Minneapolis shooting

 (CNN)Today is Hot Dog Day.
 And Ice Cream Day.
 And Daiquiri Day.
+So it looks like your lunch is all set.
 Here's what else you need to know to Get Up to Speed and Out the Door.
 (You can also get "5 Things You Need to Know Today" delivered to your inbox daily.
 Sign up here.)

 1. Presidents Trump and Putin